ynop/XPlane-Plugin-Template/README.md

 # XPlanePluginTemplate
-A simple template to start developing a XPlane Plugin.
+A simple template to start developing a XPlane Plugin based on cmake.